waggle-sensor/beehive-server/publishing-tools/docs/digest-index.md

 # Project Landing Page

 This page provides links to all of the published data and metadata for this project.
+Descriptions of each items are given below.

 ## Overview